 Handling Emperor Scorpions

 Emperor scorpions are not particularly dangerous, in contrast to some other scorpion species.
 Their sting has been likened to that of a bee as it is painful, but medical attention is not usually necessary.
-However, some people may have an anaphylactic reaction to the venom as they do with bee stings.
+Some people may have an anaphylactic reaction to the venom as they do with bee stings.

 Some people say that Emperor scorpions are more likely to pinch you with their pedipalps than they are to sting.
 In any case, handling pet scorpions isn't recommended because of the risks, since scorpions are likely to be stressed if handled.
 Most people recommend that if handling is necessary (such as when cleaning cages), you should use a pair of long-handled forceps with foam over the grips to pick up the scorpion by the stinging end.